-Sarah Sheehan is a Research Associate at the Duke-Margolis Center for Health Policy working on biomedical innovation, medical product development, and regulatory science initiatives.
-Sarah’s work at the Center focuses primarily on the ethics of biomedical research and key considerations underpinning regulatory decision-making.
+Sarah Sheehan is a Managing Associate at the Duke-Margolis Center for Health Policy working on biomedical innovation, medical product development, and regulatory science initiatives.
+Sarah’s work at the Center focuses primarily on issues related to the design and conduct of clinical trials.

-Before joining Duke-Margolis, Sarah was a Health Policy Analyst at the United States Government Accountability Office (GAO) and a Researcher at the Centers for Disease Control and Prevention (CDC).
-At GAO and CDC, Sarah’s research covered policies related to antimicrobial innovation and healthcare-associated infections.
+Before joining Duke, Sarah was a Health Policy Analyst at the United States Government Accountability Office (GAO) and a Researcher at the Centers for Disease Control and Prevention (CDC).
+At GAO and CDC, Sarah’s research covered policies related to incentivizing the development of new antimicrobials and approaches to preventing healthcare-associated infections.

 Mark McClellan, Gregory Daniel, Sarah Sheehan, Morgan Romine, Elizabeth Richardson, Jessica Burnell, Meredith Freed, Becky Briesacher, Stacie Dusetzina, Chester Good, Kenneth Hornbuckle, Joseph Ross